fence-io/website/content/articles/networking/linux-network-namespace/index.md

 rtt min/avg/max/mdev = 0.069/0.077/0.085/0.008 ms
 ```

-In the container's side we should add a default route to the bridge interface.
+We should also add a default route to `app3` and `app4`.
+This means that if there is no destination subnet specified, the traffic will be sent to the default gateway, which in this case is the bridge interface.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 ip route add default via 172.16.0.1
 root@ubuntu:~# nsenter --net=/run/netns/app4 ip route add default via 172.16.0.1
 ```

-Now, `app3` and `app4` can reach any network interfaces in the root network namespace.
+Now, `app3` and `app4` can reach any subnet within the host.

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3  ping -c 2 192.168.64.3